SPaci20/SPaci20/README.md

 Here are some ideas to get you started:

-- 💻 I’m a software engineer - Backend|frontend
+- 💻 I’m a software engineer - Full-stack Developer
 - ⏳ I’m currently mastering my software engineering skills
 - 🌱 I’m currently building projects, collaborating and contributing to open source
 - 👯 I’m looking forward to connecting with more software engineers and collaborating with them on software engineering projects